onecarpayment/KARtoken/README.md

 KarTokens are also used to facilitate debt purchases, document exchange, transportation and/or future services for products and/or services rendered to it's OCP members and/or public or private parties.
 KarToken[s] can been held for definite period of time.
 The value of KarToken[s] may decrease/ increase over a period of time, that value may come at an unknown point in time.

 ********************************************
-OneCarPayment.com “Kar” “KarToken” sale info:
+OneCarPayment.com Token sale info:

+Token Name: "KAR" Short/ Ticker, "KARtoken" Long

+Token Supply: 1 Trillion KAR "Series A"

 Total Market Cap: 500,000,000,000 KAR